docmarionum1/python-data-science-primer/README.md

 * OLS Linear Regression
 * Using OLS Linear Regression to do Polynomial regression
 * Categorical Variables in OLS Linear Regression

+## Contributing

+Contributions are more than welcome - from additional functionality I skipped over to whole new packages I didn't include.